Matt-BMaking/PrivateDefensePropertyMatt/privatepropertydefenseact.md

 ---

 a.
+Chapter Four, §18 of the Firestone Criminal Code currently states, “Citizens and law enforcement officers lawfully engaged in a use of force pursuant to the Force Liability Defense Act shall have immunity to civil and criminal liability as an affirmative defense.”

-Chapter Four, §18 of the Firestone Criminal Code will be amended to state, “Citizens and law enforcement officers lawfully engaged in a use of force pursuant to the Force Liability Defense Act and/or the Private Property Defense Act shall have immunity to civil and criminal liability as an affirmative defense.”
+b.
+Chapter Four, §18 of the Firestone Criminal Code will be amended to state, “Citizens and law enforcement officers lawfully engaged in a use of force pursuant to the Force Liability Defense Act **and/or the Private Property Defense Act** shall have immunity to civil and criminal liability as an affirmative defense.”